Download & Other Tools

-- Five Facts Everyone Should Know About Poverty, 4/2014, California Budget & Policy Center
+- Five Facts Everyone Should Know About Poverty, 8/2014, California Budget and Policy Center, Anderson, A.

-- Food Security, Health, and Well-Being, 4/2014, Food Insecurity and Hunger in the U.S.: New Research, Food Research and Action Center & Children's HealthWatch
+- Food Security, Health, and Well-Being, 4/2014, Food Research and Action Center & Children's HealthWatch

 - Household Food Insecurity: Serious Concerns for Child Development, 2011, Social Policy Report, Fiese, B. H., et al.